UDST/manta/README.md

 ## Acknowledgments

 This repository and code have been developed and maintained by Pavan Yedavalli, Ignacio Garcia Dorado, Krishna Kumar, and Paul Waddell.
-This work heavily derives from Ignacio Garcia Dorado's Automatic Urban Modeling project: http://www.ignaciogarciadorado.com/p/2014_EG/2014_EG.html.
+This work heavily derives from Ignacio Garcia Dorado's [Automatic Urban Modeling project](http://www.ignaciogarciadorado.com/p/2014_EG/2014_EG.html).

 If this code is used in any shape or form for your project, please cite this paper accordingly: